Jayaprabahar/favouritezoo/README.md

 1.	@ResponseStatus(HttpStatus.OK) is not added for getMappings, because it is a default status code
 1. Since there is only one implementation, I didn't add Service interface
 1. Gatling scripting
-* Code formatting inside lambdas
+1. Code formatting inside lambdas
+1. For specifc requirements ony i returned animals with AnimalResponseDTO, For all other calls, I returned Animal entity itself